 JSON BinPack adopts the industry-standard schema language for JSON documents.
 Re-use the same schemas you already have in your OpenAPI, AsyncAPI, RAML or other specifications.
 No need to learn more domain-specific schema languages or attempt to translate between them.Learn more about JSON Schema

 JSON BinPack is a hybrid serialization format that runs in both schema-driven and schema-less modes.
-JSON BinPack allows you to be as loose or specific as your use case demands, even within the same document, without having to use different serialization technologies.Read more about the architecture of JSON BinPack
+Thanks to JSON Schema, JSON BinPack allows you to be as loose or specific as your use case demands, even within the same document, without having to use different serialization technologies.Read more about JSON Schema as a constraint system

 Our reproducible benchmark study shows that the semantic information provided by detailed schema definitions enables a serialization format such as JSON BinPack to often outperform general-purpose compressors configured with even their highest supported compression levels, specially for small and medium-sized JSON documents.
 For large JSON documents, you can experiment combining JSON BinPack with a compression format to potentially achieve greater space-efficiency.

 When transmitting data over the Internet, time is the bottleneck, making computation essentially free in comparison.
 JSON BinPack particularly excels at improving network performance when transmitting data through unreliable and low-bandwidth connections on mobile and IoT systems.

 If your use-case demands runtime-efficiency or zero-copy serialization, such as in the case of intra-service or inter-process communication, we suggest you consider alternative serialization formats such as FlatBuffers and Cap'n Proto.